turbot/steampipe-plugin-guardrails/docs/tables/guardrails_mod_version.md

 # Table: guardrails_mod_version

-Turbot mod version table provides essential information pertaining to the different versions of mods(packaged collection of policies, controls, and guardrails that are associated with a particular cloud service) that are available in the registry.
+Turbot Guardrails mod version table provides essential information pertaining to the different versions of mods(packaged collection of policies, controls, and guardrails that are associated with a particular cloud service) that are available in the registry.

 ## Examples